randallagordon/spacebrew-midi/README.md

 ## TODO ######################################################################

  * Support more MIDI messages than just note on/off
- * Use Spacebrew custom messages for sending complex CC messages
+ * Use Spacebrew custom messages for sending complex CC messages (knobs, sliders, etc.)
  * Publish MIDI helper library separately
  * Add CLI option parsing for non-interactive routing
+ * JSON based config files to support building a device map library (think `spacebrew-midi --device QuNeo`)
  * Web interface to complement CLI for adding/editing routed messages
  * Handle closing things down (onClose handler to close MIDI ports, etc.)
+ * Refactor so a range can be added on an already open port

 ## LICENSE ####################################################################